Chart Color Schemes

 Residential development activity is lower than average in Lethbridge Park according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Lethbridge Park has experienced around 13 dwellings receiving development approval each year over the past five financial years, totalling an estimated 66 homes.
-So far in FY-26, 10 approvals have been recorded.
-Over these five financial years (FY-21 to FY-25), there was an average of only 0.9 people moving to the area per dwelling built.
-This indicates that new construction is matching or outpacing demand, offering buyers more options and enabling population growth.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Lethbridge Park has experienced around 13 dwelling approvals each year over the past five financial years up to FY-25.
+This totals an estimated 66 homes.
+In FY-26 so far, 10 approvals have been recorded.
+Over these five years, an average of 0.9 people moved to the area for each dwelling built.

 Frequently Asked Questions - Development